Auroratide/monadorecipes/src/recipes/white-hot-eggy-curry/recipe.md

 ## Directions

 1. Start cooking the rice in your favorite rice cooker.
 2. Heat two tablespoons of oil into a medium sized pot on medium-high heat.
 Stir the onions, carrots, potatoes, and tomato paste in the oil for about 5 minutes.
 Season with salt if desired.
+[Oil: 2 tablespoons, Onion (chopped): 1/2 cup, Carrots (cubed): 1 cup, Potatoes (cubed): 1 cup, Tomato Paste: 2 tablespoons]
 3. Pour 2¾ cups of water into the pot and add the sliced mushrooms.
 Let boil, then reduce heat and simmer, covered, for 15 minutes or until the potatoes are tender.
+[Portobello Mushrooms (sliced): 8 oz]
 4. Add the Golden Curry Mix and the can of boiled quail eggs (strained of water).
 Allow to simmer uncovered for another 5 minutes, stirring constantly so the curry mix dissolves.
+[Golden Curry Mix: 3.2 oz, Boiled Quail Eggs (15-oz can): 1 can]
 5. Serve over rice and enjoy!

 ## Interpretation